cyrusimap/cyrus-imapd/docsrc/imap/developer/process.rst

 Coding Style
 ============

-* Unix style: CRLF line endings
+* Unix style: CRLF line endings.
 * No trailing spaces.
 * No tabs: use 4 spaces instead.
 * Bracketing style: use the style that's already there.